 9. Set Measurable Goals

 Virtual learning can be overwhelming at times.
-Setting clear and measurable goals can help alleviate some of the stress and anxiety that some may feel.
+Setting clear and measurable goals can help alleviate some of the stress and anxiety that some may feel and set you on the path to online learning success.

 If you have big, multifaceted assignments, break them into smaller, more manageable chunks.
 Create a schedule for each of the tasks working up to the due date.